Soviet urban planning ideologies of the 1920s: Disurbanist school

 The disurbanist school was led by the theorists M. Okhitovich and M. Ginsburg.
 In contrast to the urbanists, the disurbanists saw the achievement of the Marxist goal of the dissolution of the difference between town and country as the total abolition of the traditional concept of the town.
 They proposed that settlement be dispersed across the whole of the Soviet Union in the form of continuous ribbon developments.
 Individual dwellings would be distributed along roads in natural and rural surroundings, but within easy reach of communal dining and recreation amenities.
 Employment centres would be located at road junctions, with bus services transporting workers from their houses.
 Whilst individual living space would be private, the disurbanists proposed a communal lifestyle similar to that proposed by the urbanists.

 Proposals put forward by the disurbanists included Okhitovich’s 1930 plan for Magnitogorsk which consisted of eight 25km long ribbons converging on a metallurgical plant.
 Ginsberg imagined that Moscow’s population be emptied and resettled in long linear zones of communal houses through forests, serviced by bus stations and zones of recreation and service amenities at regular intervals.

+Soviet disurbanism later inspired Chinese efforts in developing satellite towns around major industrial centers.